Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Abstract

 \section{Abstract}

-We present a principally new method, which is not based on the Kolmogorov flows, for obtaining the lower bounds for the attractors dimensions of the equations related with hydrodynamics and apply it to the classical 2D Navier--Stokes equations in a bounded domain as well as for the Navier--Stokes equations with Ekman damping in the whole plane.
-In the case of bounded domains, we give the lower bounds, which are similar to the well-known estimate on a torus and sphere and in the case of the whole plane our estimate is sharp.
+We present a principally new method for obtaining the lower bounds for the attractors dimensions of the equations related with hydrodynamics, which is not based on the Kolmogorov flows, and apply it to the classical 2D Navier--Stokes equations in a bounded domain as well as for the Navier--Stokes equations with Ekman damping in the whole plane.
+In particular, in the case of bounded domains, we give the lower bounds, which are similar to the well-known estimate on a torus.
+In both cases our estimates are sharp.
 Note that no lower bounds for these two cases were known before.

 We suggest to use the so-called multi-vortex, which consists of a well-separated Vishik vortices (i.e., spectrally unstable localized in space flows constructed by M.M.
 Vishik), as the analogue of the Kolmogorov flows.
 Note also that this method reproduces the known result on the torus and that it is applicable to many other equations of hydrodynamics.